Bag of Hope Program

-Hospitals and endocrinologists routinely contact JDRF when a child is newly diagnosed with Type I. New families are introduced to JDRF with a “Bag of Hope“: a high-quality canvas backpack containing a glucometer and related supplies; a handbook for parents; story books, coloring books, and picture books; other educational materials, and Rufus the diabetic teddy bear, who doubles as a teaching aid for insulin injections.
-This year we expect to serve approximately 120 newly-diagnosed children.
+Hospitals and endocrinologists routinely contact JDRF when a child is newly diagnosed with type 1 diabetes (T1D).
+New families are introduced to JDRF with a “Bag of Hope“: a high-quality canvas backpack containing a glucometer and related supplies; a handbook for parents; story books, coloring books, and picture books; other educational materials, and Rufus the diabetic teddy bear, who doubles as a teaching aid for insulin injections.

 Once your family is home from the hospital, JDRF is able to match you with a volunteer mentor, typically from the same geographic area and/or with a child of about the same age.
 JDRF provides materials and training to mentor families, who can give non medical advice, share personal experiences and most importantly, provide valuable, specialized support when you need it most.
 We have several trained mentors from each age and stage of T1D and would be able to connect you immediately.

 School Advisory Toolkit